meghana-i/meghana-i/README.md

  # Hello there
-I am Meghana, a Computer science student from vignan's institute of management and technology for women, India.
+I am Meghana, a Computer science student from Vignan's Institute of Management and Technology for Women, India.

 ## Socials